supertrampr/introduction-to-terraform/01-intro/using-variables-files/README.md

 - a variable block named `course`
 - a resource block `local_file`

 [terraform.tfvars] file will contain values for each variable defined in main.tf and it will be loaded automatically.
 Any file with extension .auto.tfvars will be loaded too and overwrite the value of the variable.
+Furthermore, you can use the file `prod.tfvars` by adding the flag `-var-file=prod.tfvars` when planning and applying your configuration.

 ## Try it yourself